MetaFam/metagame-wiki/docs/wtf-is-metagame/metamanifesto.md

 ## Join The Fight

 We are building the future we want to live in.
 For that, we are looking for people with a burning desire to change the course of history.

-If you recognize yourself as such, join [through here](https://wiki.metagame.wtf/docs/enter-metagame/join-metagame).